-The condition seems to be more common in boys than girls.
+Sunken chest seems to be more common in boys than girls.
 It often doesn’t fully manifest until adolescence during rapid bone growth and if severe, can be treated with surgery at that time.
 The cause is not known, but there is sometimes a tendency to run in families.

-It may cause children to sometimes feel shortness of breath or experience exercise intolerance or palpitations, interfering with heart and lung function.
+Funnel chest may cause children to sometimes feel shortness of breath or experience exercise intolerance or palpitations, interfering with heart and lung function.
 Regardless of the severity, as the child reaches the pre-teen or adolescent years, the caved-in or hollow appearance may make them self-conscious and can cause anxiety.